joonsauce/sus-bot/README.md

 - scan
   - This command returns a simulated medbay scan from the video game Among Us.
 The value is static, set per user in each server.
   - If there is more than one user to use the medbay scan, `<@!usertag>` must be used.
 If only one person, use `<@usertag>` instead.
+- drip
+  - This command plays a specific song (in my case, Among Us Drip) in a voice channel.
+The song can be any you want, as long as it is formatted right.

 # License
 This project is released under the MIT license, see `LICENSE` for more info.